-Feeling driven to launch to the next step in your career, but not sure the right path to get there?
-Or maybe you're ready to take control of your health, but need external motivation to get you going.
+Feeling driven to launch to the next step in your career, but not sure of the right path to get there?
+Or maybe you're ready to take control of your health but need external motivation to get you going.

-In key moments like those – when consulting with your BFF or spouse doesn't feel like enough – consider life coaching, a process is designed to help you unlock your own, greatest potential.
+In key moments like these – when consulting with a BFF or spouse doesn't feel like enough – many people seek a certified professional coach designed to help unlock their own, greatest potential.

 Here's an overview of life coaching and what it can help with.

 Life coaching is a process designed to equip you with the tools, motivation, and inspiration to facilitate self-discovery and make positive changes in your life to maximize your personal and professional development.

 Life coaches are typically sought out to help with specific projects, goals, or transitions.
 They can help you:

 - Identify and create a vision for what you want